Mini Ibiza Guide: Our Hit List

 We asked those in the know for a quick list of their favourites.
 It’s not too late to get booking – Ibiza in fall is divine.

 Where to stay

-Los Enamorados – the owners of this 9 room hotel were certainly not afraid of taking risks – just look at the outlandish decor.
+- Los Enamorados – the owners of this 9 room hotel were certainly not afraid of taking risks – just look at the outlandish decor.
 Based in North Ibiza, Los Enamorados is full of quirky antiques and one-off pieces.
-Don’t miss the on-site concept store and the Peruvian chef is masterful with fresh fish.
-Massages are also available.
+The Peruvian chef is masterful with fresh fish and massages are also available.

 Where to eat

 - Restaurante Cala Bonita – here a Spanish chef produces simple yet sophisticated dishes showcasing local produce and seafood.
 It’s also adjacent to the beach.
 Try the ‘Arroz con Bogavante.’

 - The Boat House Ibiza – a tiny jungle in the heart of Ibiza.
 The relaxed atmosphere hits you as soon as you arrive with huge hammocks on the beachfront.
 Food is served in tapas form and coconut water makes the perfect accompaniment.

 - Casa Colonial Ibiza – this restaurant and bar distill their own gin (LAW) on the premises.
 The Thai and Mediterranean-French fusion food will convince you to stay for dinner – served on the large colonial-style terrace.